mattandryc/tsinghua-survival-guide/docs/source/staying-registered.rst

 .. image:: temp-dengji-biao.png

 If you're living on campus, register at the Foreign Student Affairs Office (`Zijing Dormitory Building 19, First floor`_).
 Living off campus?
 Register at your local police station ``派出所``.
 If you're unsure about where your local police station ``派出所`` is, ask your landlord.
-She or he will probably need to accompanies you to the police station, as their personal identification information ``身份证`` and proof of ownership of the apartment is required.
+She or he will probably need to accompany you to the police station, as their personal identification information ``身份证`` and proof of ownership of the apartment is required.

 .. note:: There are zero fees for registration.
 Just **bring the passport that contains your residence permit**, present it at the counter so they can enter your info into the system, and leave with a Residence Registration Form ``住宿登记表``, **no money involved**.